johnzxcvbnm/Adi/unit_2/w05d01/student_labs/afternoon.md

 If the value is "multiply", perform multiplication.

-Do the same for substraction, division, and exponents.
+Do the same for subtraction, division, and exponents.

 Add in an `else` to to send a message: "no operation"

 NOTE: We are allowed have many res.sends within a single route _if_ they send independently, ie. they are inside **if statements** and have no risk of running at the same time.

+## Bonus

+- Finish the morning lab
+- Work on the Super Bonus